-EDSC 641 Consultation with Families and Teachers for School Counselors (3 units)
+EDSC 641 Consultation with Families and Teachers for School Counselors (3 profession, and how to apply them to educational and counseling situations.

 Addresses indirect services to children or adolescents through effective consultation and collaboration with parents, teachers, administrators, and community resources.
 Focuses on a multiculturally-oriented perspective to analyze current consultation models and theories, trends in the literature, and infusing Multi-Tiered Systems of Support (MTSS) as a form of social justice advocacy.